-The once-in-a-century winter storm in Texas provides a good opportunity to be reminded of the three types of extreme weather events that typically strike the United States.
+The once-in-a-century winter storm that affected millions of Texans in 2021 provides a good opportunity to be reminded of the three types of extreme weather events that typically strike the United States.

 Extreme Season of Weather

 The first is an extreme season, such as a very warm summer or a very cold winter.
 A perfect example of this happened in New England in the winter of 2017-2018, when the region faced several prolonged cold spells for which the energy infrastructure was unprepared.

 The regional power grid in the northeast and New England relies in large part on natural gas.
 However, when December and then January and then February brought sustained low temperatures, the existing pipelines could not transport enough gas to both heat New England homes and businesses and produce sufficient electricity.
 As a result, local power plants switched from burning natural gas to oil and even coal, increasing the greenhouse gas emissions of power generation.
 In other words, a prolonged cold spell resulted in worse emissions than necessary.

 Extreme Single Weather Event

 The second type of extreme weather event is a singular period of uncharacteristically intense weather, such as a brief heatwave or, more recently in 2021, the freeze in Texas and other parts of the central United States.
 Across Texas, at least 4.5 million customers lost power due to uncharacteristically low temperatures.
 Because homes in that region often use electric heat pumps, electric stoves, and electric water heaters, power outages meant no heat, no indoor cooking, and no hot water—a dangerous mix in freezing temperatures.
 However, this does not need to be the case.

 Extreme Weather Caused by a Storm, Tornado, or Hurricane